SystemsGenetics/GEMmaker/docs/execution.rst

 Using the Development Version
 '''''''''''''''''''''''''''''
-New updates to GEMmaker, prior to issuing a formal release, are held in ``dev`` branch of the GEMmaker github repository.
+New updates to GEMmaker, prior to issuing a formal release, are held in the ``dev`` branch of the GEMmaker github repository.
 It is recommended to always use a formal release of GEMmaker, however, you can test the most recent improvements prior to release.
 To do so, use the ``-r dev`` argument when running GEMmaker.
 For example:

 .. code:: bash